vitaut/vitaut.net/_posts/2019-02-11-formatting-floating-point-numbers.md

 http://delivery.acm.org/10.1145/3200000/3192369/pldi18main-p10-p.pdf).

 I recently implemented a variation of the Grisu algorithm in the [{fmt}
-formattinglibrary](https://github.com/fmtlib/fmt) and in this blog post I will describe how it works in the first approximation.
+formatting library](https://github.com/fmtlib/fmt) and in this blog post I will describe how it works in the first approximation.
 The goal is to build the general intuition and I'll leave some details for a follow-up post.